IMMM-SFA/electricity_entity_boundaries/README.md

-# electricity_entity_boundaries
+# electricity_entity_boundaries_2018
 Nested boundaries for electricity entities (e.g., counties, utilities, balancing authority areas, NERC regions and subregions) including workflow processing for automated mapping.
+This repository is for the 2018 version of the EIA-861 dataset.

 ## Contact
 Casey Burleyson, PNNL
+casey.burleyson@pnnl.gov

 ## Setting-up and Executing the Code
 1. Clone this repository using `git clone https://github.com/IMMM-SFA/electricity_entity_boundaries.git`